gigalixir/gigalixir-cli/docs/source/main.rst

 If you need a wildcard domain, feel free to `contact us`_ and we can help you get set up.

+Note that with phoenix, you may need to change your :elixir:`check_origin` setting in order for websockets to pass the origin check.
+See https://hexdocs.pm/phoenix/Phoenix.Endpoint.html#module-runtime-configuration

 How to Set Up SSL/TLS
 =====================